-Density is one of the main factors in determining your shipment cost.
+One of the main factors in determining your shipment cost is density.
 Density is the space that your shipment will occupy in relation to its weight.

 Density is determined by dividing the total weight of your shipment by its volume.
 The volume is determined by calculating the length times width times height.
 The density of your shipment will help determine which freight class it falls into.

 The NMFTA, or National Motor Freight Association, has 18 freight classes which range from 50 to 500.
 They base these off density, but also stowability, handling, value, and liability.

 The higher density your shipment is, the lower its freight class will be, meaning it’ll likely be between 50 and 85.
 Less dense shipments will have higher classifications from 125 to 500.
 Generally, dense, easily stowable shipments that do not require special handling will be the most cost effective to ship.